yetone/avante.nvim/README.md

 > [!IMPORTANT]
 >
 > `avante.nvim` is currently only compatible with Neovim 0.10.0 or later.
 Please ensure that your Neovim version meets these requirements before proceeding.

-> [!IMPORTANT]
->
-> If your neovim doesn't use LuaJIT, then change `build` to `make lua51`.
-By default running make will install luajit.
-> Avante.nvim will now requires cargo to build tiktoken_core from source.

 > [!NOTE]
 >